jiangsheng/jiangsheng.github.io/docs/blogs/2009/02/415-unsupported-media-type-when-wse-is-not-configured.rst

 415 Unsupported Media Type when WSE is NOT configured
 =====================================================
 .. post:: 14, Feb, 2009
-   :tags: ASP.Net,Web Service
+   :tags: ASP.Net,Web Service,IIS
-   :category: Microsoft
+   :category: .Net Framework
    :author: me
    :nocomments:

-.. container:: bvMsg
-   :name: msgcns!1BE894DEAF296E0A!850

    I have a web service that runs fine on my Windows XP.
 However, when I deploy to the production server, the web service returns 415